-The Israeli Parliament (Knesset) passed a new statute regarding insolvency law, which is named the Insolvency and Rehabilitation Law-2018 (the "Law").
-The Law was enacted on March 5, 2018 and came into force on September 15, 2019.
+The Insolvency and Rehabilitation Law-2018 (the "Law") was enacted on 2018 and came into force on September 15, 2019.
 The Law offers a comprehensive reform and provides Israel with modern insolvency legislation dealing with both corporate and individual insolvency.